Israeli couscous

+Ptitim (פְּתִיתִים, pṯīṯīm, lit. 'flakes', singular: פְּתִית, pṯīṯ, lit. 'flake') is a type of toasted grain-shaped pasta.
+Other names for it include Ben-Gurion rice (used especially for the original rice-shaped varieties) and Israeli couscous (used especially for the ball-shaped varieties), both terms hinting at its origins in the rice shortages experienced in 1950s Israel.

 History

 Ptitim was created in 1953, during the austerity period in Israel.

 Israel's first prime minister, David Ben-Gurion, asked Eugen Proper[sic], one of the founders of the Osem food company, to devise a wheat-based substitute for rice.
 The company took up the challenge and developed ptitim, which is made of hard wheat flour and toasted in an oven.
 Ptitim was initially produced with a rice-shape, but after its success Osem also began to produce a ball-shaped variety inspired by couscous.

 Consequently, ptitim is sometimes called "Ben-Gurion rice".

 Preparation

 Ptitim is made by extruding dough through a round mold, before it is cut and toasted, giving it the uniform natural-grain-like shape and its unique nutty flavor.
 Unlike common types of pasta and couscous, ptitim was factory-made from the outset, and therefore is rarely seen home-made from scratch.
 The store-bought product is easy and quick to prepare.

 In Israel, ptitim is popular among children, who eat it plain, or mixed with fried onion and tomato paste.
 Ptitim is now produced in ring, star, and heart shapes for added appeal.
 Varieties made with whole wheat and spelt flour are also available for health-conscious consumers.
-Ptitim has also been popularised in the other countries, and in the United States, it can be found on the menus of contemporary American chefs and in gourmet markets.
+Ptitim has also been popularised in other countries, and in the United States, it can be found on the menus of contemporary American chefs and in gourmet markets.

 Ptitim can be used in many different types of dishes, both hot and cold.
 The grains retain their shape and texture even when reheated, and they do not clump together.
 Commonly, ptitim is prepared with sautéed onions or garlic (vegetables, meat, chicken or sausage can also be added).
 The ptitim grains may be fried for a short time before adding water.
 They can also be baked, go in soup, served in a pie, used for stuffing, or made as a risotto.
 Ptitim may also be used in other dishes as a substitute for pasta or rice.
 American chef Charlie Trotter has produced a number of recipes for ptitim-based gourmet dishes, even as a dessert.